Policy Section 2

 be made to the Foundation each year.

 Upon acceptance of a gift of life insurance by the Foundation, the insurance agent must agree to send any notices of default to the Foundation, as owner of the policy.
-If a donor fails to continue the premium payments, the premiums may be paid by the Foundation or the policy may be cancelled, at the discretion of the chairman of the investment committee of the Foundation.
+If a donor fails to continue the premium payments, the premiums may be paid by the Foundation or the policy may be cancelled, at the discretion of the Chair of the Investment Committee of the Foundation.

 - Each deferred giving instrument must clearly state the donor's intent for the proceeds.
 If an agreement requires the expenditure of unrestricted funds before the assets are actually distributed to the Foundation, then the agreement must provide for reimbursement of these expenditures from the proceeds ultimately received.